AntonLsp/AndroidProject4A/README.md

 ## Screenshots & usage
 Main RecyclerView :
+- Select the anime genre from the dropdown
 - Slide through the list
 - Tap the app logo to show the "about" screen